 During our investigation into how and why your accident occurred, we may call on a number of professionals to help us understand what happened.
-For example, accident reconstruction specialists can testify how the other driver’s actions caused a crash and explain how you suffered injuries.
+For example, accident reconstruction specialists can testify about how the other driver’s actions caused a crash and explain how you suffered injuries.
 This, in addition to other evidence, may play a key role in building a solid case against the at-fault driver.

 We may also collect:

-- Blood test results, if the other driver was drunk;
+- Blood test results, if the other driver was drunk

-- Witness accounts of the accident and the aftermath;
+- Witness accounts of the accident and the aftermath

-- Pictures or video from the scene;
+- Pictures or video from the scene

-- Documentation of the damage to each vehicle, such as pictures or notes from the body shop;
+- Documentation of the damage to each vehicle, such as pictures or notes from the body shop

-- Your medical records; and
+- Your medical records

-- Documentation of your full range of damages.
+- Documentation of your full range of damages

 What to Expect From the Claims Process

 Most claims settle out of court through a settlement negotiation process.
-This process begins when we approach the driver’s auto insurance company, present a general outline of our case, and ask for the payout you deserve.
+This process begins when we approach the driver’s auto insurance company, present a general outline of our case, and ask for the recovery you deserve.
 Usually, we do this with a demand letter.
 This puts the request in writing.

 Occasionally, an insurance company will deny our claim or refuse to negotiate fairly.
 When this occurs, we are not afraid to take the case to court.
 We will file a personal injury lawsuit and litigate the case against the at-fault driver.
 Sometimes just filing a lawsuit will encourage the insurance company to increase its offer.
-If not, we will present our case to the judge and ask the court to award fair compensation.
+If not, we will present our case to the judge and ask the court to award fair financial damages.

 Complying With the Statute of Limitations